rengeln/StyledWidgets/README.md

   events for these interactions.
 I have also added support for keyboard and controller input as an alternative mechanism for clicking.
 In order to avoid adding any runtime overhead, these interactions are all opt-in.
 * Removal of hard-coded styling choices.
 In particular, many UMG widgets are automatically rendered as semi-transparent when disabled.
 Only a handful override this behavior.
-My intent has been to expose 100% of all appearance decisions to the UI designer.
+In contrast, styled widgets expose 100% of a widget's appearane to the designer.

 ## Known Issues